 Epson and Instant Off are registered trademarks, and Epson Exceed Your Vision is a registered logomark of Seiko Epson Corporation.

-PrivateLine is a registered trademark, SizeWise is a trademark, and Extra Care is a service mark of Epson America, Inc.
+PrivateLine and Accolade are registered trademarks, SizeWise and Duet are trademarks, and Extra Care is a service mark of Epson America, Inc.

 Pixelworks, DNX, and the DNX logo are trademarks of Pixelworks, Inc.